 Galaxy

-class thema.multiverse.universe.galaxy.Galaxy(params=None, data=None, cleanDir=None, projDir=None, outDir=None, metric='stellar_kernel_distance', selector='random', nReps=3, YAML_PATH=None, verbose=False)[source]
+class thema.multiverse.universe.galaxy.Galaxy(params=None, data=None, cleanDir=None, projDir=None, outDir=None, metric='stellar_curvature_distance', selector='max_nodes', nReps=3, filter_fn=None, YAML_PATH=None, verbose=False)[source]

 Bases: object